Table of Contents

 What Is Vegetable Oil?

 Vegetable Oil is a generic oil containing pure triglycerides obtained from plants.
-It is a blend of various oils with a neutral flavor and different fat ratios (monounsaturated fat, polyunsaturated fat, saturated fat, etc.).
+It is a blend of oils with a neutral flavor and different fat ratios (monounsaturated, polyunsaturated, saturated, etc.).
 There are multiple types of vegetable oils used for cooking, industrial, and medicinal purposes.
-Coconut oil, sunflower oil, safflower oil, soybean oil, sesame oil, corn oil, cashew oil, walnut oil, etc., are to name a few.
-Being an inexpensive choice, most people use vegetable oils in cooking every day.
-However, you are consistently less likely to have an idea about what exactly is included in your oil (types of plant, ways of extraction, methods of processing, etc.).
+Some examples include coconut oil, sunflower oil, safflower oil, soybean oil, sesame oil, corn oil, cashew oil, walnut oil, etc. Being an inexpensive choice, most people use vegetable oils in cooking every day.
+However, you are consistently less likely to know what is included in your oil (types of plant, methods of extraction, methods of processing, etc.).
 As a result, you have no control over the types of fats you are consuming.

 What Is Canola Oil?